13th (Western) Division: Mesopotamia (Kut) March–April 1916

-Tommies of the 7th (Service) Battalion, Gloucestershire Regiment on the march in Mesopotamia.
-In February 1916, the 13th (Western) Division was sent to Mesopotamia (modern Iraq) to reinforce the Tigris Corps.
+Tommies of the 7th (Service) Battalion, Gloucestershire Regiment, on the march in Mesopotamia.
+In February 1916, the 13th (Western) Division was sent to Mesopotamia (now Iraq) to reinforce the Tigris Corps.
 The picture was possibly taken in 1917 because of the prevalence of steel helmets.

-After a brief refit in Egypt where the infantry battalions were being brought back up to strength, the division was dispatched to Mesopotamia (modern Iraq), as reinforcements for Anglo-Indian forces attempting to relieve the siege of Kut.
-It took until the end of March for the entire division to make the journey from Egypt to Basra and then from Basra up to the Tigris to join the rest of the Tigris Corps.
-The 13th (Western) Division discovered that the supply situation in Mesopotamia was very difficult, the port facilities at Basra were inadequate and lacking good roads or a railway, river transport was necessary to move supplies into the hinterland.
-There were insufficient numbers of boats to keep the Anglo-Indian force, which the 13th (Western) Division was joining, adequately supplied.
+After a brief refit in Egypt where the infantry battalions were brought up to strength, the division was dispatched to Mesopotamia (now Iraq) as reinforcements for Anglo-Indian forces attempting to raise the siege of Kut.
+It took until the end of March for the division to make the journey from Egypt to Basra and then from Basra up to the Tigris to join the rest of the Tigris Corps.
+The 13th (Western) Division discovered that the supply situation in Mesopotamia was very difficult, port facilities at Basra were inadequate and lacking good roads or a railway, river transport was necessary to move supplies into the hinterland.
+There was a lack of boats to keep the Anglo-Indian force, which the 13th (Western) Division was joining, adequately supplied.

 The 13th (Western) Division brought with it modern heavy artillery, including howitzers and as the strongest unit available, became the spearhead of the attempt by the Tigris Corps to relieve the Kut garrison, beginning on 6 April 1916.
-The division fought at Hanna, Fallahiya, and Sanniyat.
+The division fought the Battle of Hanna, Fallahiya, and Sanniyat.
 After taking the first two places, the 13th (Western) Division was stopped by the Ottoman forces under the command of Khalil Pasha at the Battle of the Sanniyat on 9 April 1916.
 During the fighting on 5–9 April 1916, four 13th (Western) Division men were awarded the Victoria Cross.
 The first was Captain Angus Buchanan for his actions on 5 April 1916.
 On 9 April 1916, Chaplain William Addison, Private James Fynn and Lieutenant Edgar Myles were awarded the Victoria Cross for saving wounded soldiers.
 In three days of battle, the division was reduced to 5,328 effectives.